kevinmatthes/mkcws/README.md

 ## License

-This project's license is **GPL 2**.
+This project's license is **GPL 2** (as of June 1991).
 The whole license text can be found in `LICENSE` in the main directory of this repository.
 The brief version of the license is as follows:

 > Copyright (C) 2021 Kevin Matthes
 >